 Compensation Subject to SDRS Contributions

 Compensation includes all payments for services rendered by an employee.
-All earnings and wages, salaries, fees, and wages-in-kind must be reported regardless of the source of the funds.
+All earnings and wages, salaries, fees, tips, and other W-2 compensation must be reported regardless of the source of the funds.
 If your unit has the final authority to hire, direct, and fire the employee, that employee's compensation must be reported, even if it is funded by another entity, such as the federal government.

 Besides the employee's regular salary, examples of other compensation include: